coinspect/learn-evm-attacks/test/Access_Control/PunkProtocol/README.md

 The Punk protocol pools did not prevent someone from calling `initialize` after the contracts were already initialized.

-The attacker called `initialize` throught the proxy and set their own `forge_` address, which allowed them to later call `withdrawToForge`, which, as the name implies, withdraws all the funds to the forge address.
+The attacker called `initialize` through the proxy and set their own `forge_` address, which allowed them to later call `withdrawToForge`, which, as the name implies, withdraws all the funds to the forge address.

 ``` solidity
     function initialize(